MabeDiaby/hello-react/README.md

 3. Map over the welcomeMessages array so that it displays all of them.
 4. Add props to the parameter of the Greetings function and add a prop called newUser in your Greeting component in the `Hello.js` file.
 5. Set newUser to true.
-6. Write a ternary opertator so that if the newUser is true it will show the first message.
+6. Write a ternary opertator so that if the newUser is true it will show a welcomeMessage or it will say 'No User Found'.

 Import a font from https://fonts.google.com/.